 Even after the sun had set, the lines at the grills were undiminished and the area around the stage was packed with an appreciative audience.
 The neon lights and colours gave the whole area a different feel.
 There’s something captivating about a carnival at night; it takes you back to childhood and you find yourself giggling at the simplest of entertainment, like silly mirrors or the Royal Flush.
 The smell of sweet, sticky funnel cake, the cotton-candy served on glow-sticks, the screams of thrill-seekers – all combine to transport you to a different world.

 Those ribs on Friday left me with a longing for more, so our plan was to head back on Sunday afternoon, for another meal and to watch the Rib-Eating Contest and discover which “Pig-Rig” had come out on top.
 But a storm rolled in, and with dark skies, rumbling thunder and a sudden downpour, we held off until after it had passed.
 Then we heard the sirens.
-We live next-door to the field and in the space of a few minutes four ambulances had sped past.
+We live next-door to the field and in the space of a few minutes, four ambulances had sped past.
 The dining tent had been struck by lightning and 17 people were reported injured, with the effects felt by many more.
-Thankfully none were life threatening.
+Thankfully none were life-threatening.
 The organisers and security were quick to clear the area and first aid arrived in minutes.
 Sadly, the incident brought an early end to what had been a roaring success, as an investigation got underway.
 I hope the great time had by many lingers in people’s minds long after the unfortunate natural event that brought it to an abrupt end has faded.
-Here’s a few pictures that might help.
+Here are a few pictures that might help.
 I know I’ll be back next year.